-Situated at Kanchipuram in Tamil Nadu, Kanchi Kailasanthar temple is the oldest structure in the area, and is made in Dravidian architectural style.
-The temple was built around 685-705 AD by Rajasimha ruler of Pallava Dynasty and carries a great historical importance.
+Situated at Kanchipuram in Tamil Nadu, Kanchi Kailasanthar temple is the oldest structure in the area and is made in Dravidian architectural style.
+The Kailasanthar temple was built around 685-705 AD by Rajasimha ruler of the Pallava Dynasty and carries great historical importance.

 The Location of Kanchi Kailasanathar Temple